 What is the FSS?

 It is structured according to the Right to Food Guidelines of the Food and Agriculture Organization of the United Nations (FAO).
+It contributes directly to the achievement of the UN Sustainable Development Goals (SDG).
+Directly, the FSS contributes to SDG No. 2 Zero Hunger and indirectly to numerous other SDGs such as:

 The Food Security Standard …